barumau/pandunia/eng/K00_kurse.md

 **vil**
 – later, in the future

-They can be used for modifying nouns.

-**Sara es mi se did shefe.**
-– Sarah is my former boss.
-**Yusef es mi se nau shefe.**
-– Yusef is my current boss.
-**Maria es mi se vil shefe.**
-– Maria is my future boss.

-The same words are used when you talk about actions and events in time.
+These words are used when you talk about actions and events in time.
 Simply put the word before the verb.

 **mi did bate da.**